mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 In general, the LLM seemed better at identifying the right parts of information and extracting them.
 However, the cost was too high, both in terms of latency and price.
 Because it took so long to parse a single long page, I retrieved fewer results.
 This hurt my accuracy.

 The vector database approach worked pretty well and shaved a significant amount of latency off the total execution time.
-One must be careful about the choice of embedding model, but once that is sorted, it does well enough.
+One must be careful about the choice of embedding model (I tried a few from the HuggingFace repo using sentence_embeddings and found ''), but once that is sorted, it does well enough.
 As you can see from the two sections above, the vector database approach is much simpler.

 It's possible that the improved text extraction from the second approach would reduce the number of LLM calls in the first section.
 I didn't take the time to carefully check that.

-LLM-based extraction is abstractive and not extractive, so I can't point to a specific line in the original text where the information came from.
+LLM-based extraction is abstractive and not extractive.
+If it were extractive, then all of the lines in summary would also be lines from the original source.
+However, with abstractive summarization, I can't point to a specific line in the original text where the information came from.
 LLM + vector database is extractive, so if I wanted to, I could construct a deep link back to the article and highlight the line it came from.
 Both have their advantages and disadvantages, but for a fact-checking application, direct references to the source material are preferred.

 ## GPT-3.5-turbo vs GPT-4